GabeCurran/GabeCurran.github.io/readme.md

 ## Gabe's Personal Page
-Welcome to my personal page.
+Welcome to my personal webpage.
-I am a student in information science...<add more>
+I am a student studying software engineering at Thaddeus Stevens College of Technology.
+I plan on becoming as experienced and well-rounded in front-end web development, game-design and the fields alike as I possibly can!

-## Interests
+## Interests/Experience
-My interests include:
+I have mostly worked with:
 - Markdown
 - HTML
 - CSS
-- REACT Javascript
-- Typescript
+- JavaScript
-- Flutter
+- JavaScript DOM

 ## Projects
-My main projects are as follows:
+My main projects so far have been:
-- game
+- web based games
-- website
+- personal websites

-## Collaboration
+## Collaboration/Goals
-I want to learn about front end design and software development.
-I am looking for new projects and the chance to collaborate with people that share the same interests.
+I have a passion for learning and am doing my best to broaden my reach.
+Currently, I would like to work on JavaScript games and potentially create modular JavaScript features.
+I am also in the midst of learning about database, through Python3 and SQL.
+I am very interested in learning more about backend web development as well.